offendingcommit/valdris/Economics & Trade/Dual Economy Overview.md

 ---

-*The dual economy shapes every aspect of life in [[Valdris]], from the humblest farmer calculating whether artifact-enhanced tools justify their cost to kings negotiating treaties with Grade V artifacts as dowries.*
+*The [Dual Economy](Dual%20Economy.md) shapes every aspect of life in [[Valdris]], from the humblest farmer calculating whether artifact-enhanced tools justify their cost to kings negotiating treaties with Grade V artifacts as dowries.*

 #economics #dual-economy #trade #valdris #awakening